Ultralight Backpacking Food List: A High Calorie, Lightweight Plan

 What delicious backpacking meal is on the menu tonight?

-To solve these problems during my recent 13-day, 220-mile thru-hike of the John Muir Trail, I created the following ultralight backpacking food list with a goal of packing 3,000-3,500 calories a day into a lightweight 1.5-2 pound package.
-Here’s what I included…
+To solve these problems during my 13-day, 220-mile thru-hike of the John Muir Trail, I created the following ultralight backpacking food list to pack 3,000-3,500 daily calories into a lightweight 1.5-2 pound package.
+Here’s what I included in my hiking meal plan…

 Breakfast + Snacks (1190 calories / 10.3 oz)